 Know how to efficiently spend your time

 Are you aware of your internal clock?
 This is something you should work around instead of fight– you can fight it in the very short-term, but eventually it will come back to haunt you in the form of severe burn-out.
-For me personally, I know that between the hours of 6pm and 8pm, I will get almost nothing done, so I reserve these few hours for dinner, family and friends, lounging and relaxing– guilt-free, and I know before 7am and after 9pm, I will be “in the zone” to get any creative writing done, so I schedule that time accordingly.
+For me personally, I know that between the hours of 6pm and 8pm, I will get almost nothing done, so I reserve these few hours for dinner, family and friends, lounging and relaxing– guilt-free.
+And I know before 7am and after 9pm I will be “in the zone” to get any creative writing done, so I schedule that time accordingly.
 Learn what works for you, and go with the flow.
 One thing to be aware of though– if there’s activities that you can get done before or after work-hours, don’t schedule them during work hours.

 There are also a few things that you might think you need to do, but you definitely SHOULDN’T do–

-DON’T write a business plan
+DON’T write a formal business plan

 DON’T fail fast.

 I love many aspects of the Lean Startup movement, but learning to “fail fast” is not one of them.
-Some of your best ideas and most productive periods of time will be when you feel like your back is against a wall and you don’t know what else do to.
+Some of your best ideas and most productive periods will be when you feel like your back is against a wall and you don’t know what else do to.
 If you consider closing your doors too early, you’ll miss out on what might be your breakout moment.
 Relentlessly pursue every possible avenue.
 Accept nothing but success.
 There’s always a way.